 - Written assignment during the course (10%)

-The written assignment applies both to the final exam and the resit (for 10%) within the current academic year
+The written assignments (two) apply both to the final exam and the resit (for 10%) within the current academic year

 Regulation retake passed exams